 - Groundwater elevations in all wells show a strong elevation change correlation with rainy versus dry season.
 Decreases in elevation are seen from approximately March through December, followed by an increase in March.
-This is a common seasonal trend observed in the upper water-bearing zone in the Bay Area region. - The past three monitoring events in 2007 showed the lowest groundwater elevations recorded since monitoring began in 1997.
-Prior to 2007, the range of water level elevations (in a given year) varied by approximately 3 feet, and no substantial differences in elevations (beyond the seasonal fluctuations) have been noted since 2001. - Historical groundwater flow direction has been predominantly to the west-northwest. - Historical groundwater gradient has varied between approximately 0.002 feet/foot and 0.008 feet/foot, averaging approximately 0.005 feet/foot.
-Subject property groundwater gradient in the current event ranged between approximately 0.002 and 0.03 feet/foot.
-The slightly steeper gradient (higher than the historical average) measured during this December 2007 event indicate recharging conditions resulting from the current rainfall season.
+This is a common seasonal trend observed in the upper water-bearing zone in the Bay Area region. - This last monitoring event recorded the highest water levels since March 2007.
+The lowest recorded groundwater levels measured in the site wells was in September 2007 and the next lowest levels were recorded in September 2008.
+Prior to 2007, the range of water level elevations (in a given year) varied by approximately 3 feet, and no substantial differences in elevations (beyond the seasonal fluctuations) have been noted since 2001.
+Groundwater rose an average of 4.25 feet between September 2008 and the current quarter with the largest increase of 5.23 feet recorded in MW-3. - Historical groundwater flow direction has been predominantly to the west-northwest. - Historical groundwater gradient has varied between approximately 0.002 feet/foot and 0.008 feet/foot, averaging approximately 0.005 feet/foot.
+Subject property groundwater gradient in the current event ranged between approximately 0.005 and 0.01 feet/foot.
+The slightly steeper gradient (higher than the historical average) measured during this December 2008 event indicate recharging conditions resulting from the current rainfall season.